Correlation Between Versatile Bond and Calvert Emerging

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Calvert Emerging Markets are ranked lower than 7 (%) of all funds and portfolios of funds over the last 90 days.
+Over the last 90 days Calvert Emerging Markets has generated negative risk-adjusted returns adding no value to fund investors.
 In spite of fairly strong basic indicators, Calvert Emerging is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Versatile Bond and Calvert Emerging Volatility Contrast